noynaert/csc274handouts/Unit_02_BasicCommandsAndManPages/Unit_02_020_Commands.md

 The problem is the command runs forever.
 Hit Ctrl-c to break.

-Now try the following while logged into turing
+Now try the following while logged into woz

 ```bash
 $ ping www.missouriwestern.edu